KSP-KOS/KSLib/README.md

 The entire text of the MIT license can be found in the LICENSE file alongside this README file.
 The shorthand version is this:

-  1. Don't plagerize.
+  1. Don't plagiarize.
 (Give attribution where you got it from).
   2. Don't sue.
 (No liability is promised).

 That's pretty much it, in a nutshell.
 As long as you do that, we